opencast/opencast/docs/guides/developer/docs/decision-making/consensus-building.md

 --------------------------------

 The confusing thing about this notation is that it is the same notation used in a [formal vote](voting.md).
 Knowing when something is a vote and when it is a preference is important.
-It is easy to tell though, if the subject does not start with `[#vote]` then it is just an opinion.
+It is easy to tell though, if the email's subject does not start with `[#vote]` then it is just an opinion.
 We try not to call votes, consensus building is much more inclusive.

 The reasons for this notation being common is that when someone wants to summarise a discussion thread they can mentally add up the strength of feeling of the community and decide if there is consensus or not.